Partner Logo

 • Whole life Universal.
 If you have a universal plan, you’ll enjoy flexible premiums that allow you to pay less or more depending on your financial situation.
 This type of plan requires a bit of extra discipline though; paying lower premiums for a long time sets you up for a larger bill later on, which isn’t exactly beneficial as you approach retirement.

 Whole life insurance tends to be more expensive than term life because of lifelong coverage, cash value accumulation, and even potential dividends.
-On average, if you purchase a whole life policy in your 50s, you can expect a monthly rate of $116 to $678 depending on your policy amount, gender, and age.
-But you’ll notice that it's better to purchase when you’re younger to lock in a smaller monthly premium.6
+On average, if you purchase a whole life policy in your 50s, you can expect a monthly rate of $1,045 for a $500k policy with exact rates6 depending on your policy amount, gender, and age.
+But you’ll notice that it's better to purchase when you’re younger to lock in a smaller monthly premium.

 Term Life Insurance